hburden/DAT255/README.md

 ## Important Dates
 21/10 8.00-17.00 Project Presentations
-30/10 17.00 Project Closure
+30/10 17.00 Project Closure, sign off by inviting all teachers to your repo before the deadline.

 ## Lectures and Tutorials
 Below you can see the date, time, room and themes for the lectures.
 There is also a detailed schedule in [TimeEdit].
 Note that the TimeEdit schedule contains all possible sessions, while the schedule below contains those that we actually use!
-If nothing else is stated, Håkan will be the lecturer.
+If nothing else is stated, Håkan will be the lecturer on Mondays and Wednesdays and Rodi on Tuesdays.

 | Date & Time | Room(s) | Theme |Who | Slides |
 |  ------	| :----:	| ------	| :------: |  :------: |